Generative AI Chatbot

 Variable definitions

-Resources created, eg catalog tables, Databricks scopes, secrets
+Resources created, like catalog tables, Databricks scopes, secrets

 - Verify